cdig/svga/README.md

 ## Todos:

-* Make pilot work on the line itself, not just children.
 * Cut down on mask warnings
 * Add a scope function that draws a marker point at the transform origin with axis markers
 * Fix scope style gradients